-(C) Public Officers in their Official Capacities.
+(C) Public Officers in Their Official Capacities.
 Public officers shall only be made parties to original tax appeals in their official capacities.

 (D) Substitution of Parties.

-(1) When a public officer who is made a party to an original tax appeal in his or her official capacity dies, resigns or otherwise no longer holds the public office, the officer's successor is automatically substituted as a party.
+(1) When a public officer who is made a party to an original tax appeal in his or her official capacity dies, resigns, or otherwise no longer holds the public office, the officer's successor is automatically substituted as a party.

 (2) A party shall, by notice filed with the Clerk, advise the Court of the succession in office of any party.
 The failure of any party to file a notice shall not affect the party's substantive rights.

 Time for Response to Petition.
 In a case in which the clerk of the Tax Court has served a petition in an original tax appeal without service of summons, the period for filing a response to such petition by the State Agency so served shall be thirty (30) days after the mailing of the clerk's transmittal letter.
 In a case governed by Rule 4(B), the period for filing a response to a petition shall be thirty (30) days after the service of the petition and summons on a named respondent.
 The Court shall automatically grant an initial motion for an enlargement of time for an additional thirty (30) days to respond to a petition.
 An initial motion filed pursuant to this Rule shall state the date when the original response is due and the date to which the time is enlarged, and the initial motion must be filed on or before the original due date for this Rule to apply.
 All subsequent motions for enlargement of time will be granted only for good cause shown.

 (A) Joinder of Taxpayer in Tax Court Appeals by Government Organization or Representative.
 In an original tax appeal in the Tax Court brought by a governmental organization or official representative, any person or persons whose liability for, or right to a refund of, taxes would be directly affected by the outcome of such appeal may intervene in the action pursuant to Trial Rule 24 if not already named as a respondent or joined under Trial Rule 20.